Another year passes without implementation of ETPB land deal

 -

-Another year passes without implementation of ETPB land dealBy Shahid AslamJanuary 01, 2017Print : Lahore
+Another year passes without implementation of ETPB land dealBy Shahid AslamJanuary 01, 2017Print : National

 Though, an advisory board was formed with regard to establishing both universities but the main issue, land couldn’t be acquired as yet.
 The Board has been facing stiff resistance from its tenants in Nankana Sahib which needs strong local political and administration support to address the issue.
 As far as establishment of Gandhara University is concerned, private land is being inspected.
 As per initial plans, both universities would be established on around 400 to 600 acres of land.